-- Cloud Transfer allows you to set up daily, weekly, or monthly scheduled cloud file transfer plans in the “Schedule” to let MultCloud perform automatic Shared Drive to Google Workspace migration.
+- Cloud Transfer allows you to set up a daily, weekly, or monthly scheduled cloud file transfer plan in the “Schedule” to let MultCloud perform automatic Shared Drive and Google Workspace migration.

-- You don’t have to wait for the task to be done since MultCloud allows offline tasks.
+- You don’t have to wait for the task to be done since MultCloud supports the offline transfer.

-- MultCloud offers 30 GB of traffic per month for each user to transfer data through.
-If you have a large demand for cloud data migration, you can upgrade to the premium plan to get more traffic and superfast transfer speed.
+- MultCloud offers 5 GB of data traffic per month for each user to transfer data through.
+If you have a large demand for cloud data migration, you can upgrade to a premium plan to get more traffic and superfast transfer speed.